yuntaowu2000/CPEN321-Quizzical/README.md

 - Simple POST GET request handling done.
 - user info (username, email, profile image, is_instructor, class taken, class statistics) mostly done
 - quiz info (created quiz parsed and sent onto the server; retrive quiz from the server)
+- class list and quiz modules for each class done.

 ## TODO list
 -  UI set up for home activity
 **Note:** need to get info from the server for these layouts, such as quizzes available, class average scores, user ranking.
     - maybe we can add some review quizzes for all the wrong questions a student has got, the wrong question ids will be sent to the server
 - Front-Back end communication
-    - class info (class statistics, quiz modules)
+    - class info (student info)
 - Push notification
     - email when account created
     - email when class created